Communication-Efficient Collaborative LLM Inference via Distributed Speculative Decoding: Acknowledge

 \section{Acknowledge}

-This work was supported by the National Key Research and Development Program of China under Grant No.2024YFE0200800, in part by Major Key Project of PCL under Grant No.PCL2025AS209, and in part by Guangdong S\&T Programme under Grant No. 2024B0101010003.
+This work was supported by the Guangdong S\&T Programme under Grant No. 2024B0101010003, in part by Major Key Project of PCL under Grant No.PCL2025AS209, and in part by National Key Research and Development Program of China under Grant No.2024YFE0200800.